zirlyferaaarsyll/python-3.14-android-free-threading/README.md

 # Python 3.14 Free-Threading Build for Android ARM64

-**Official Python 3.14 binaries with GIL disabled** for Android ARM64 (aarch64).
+**Pre-built binaries with GIL disabled** for Android ARM64 (aarch64).

+Compiled from official CPython 3.14.0 source code.

 ## What is this?

-This repository contains **pre-built binaries** of Python 3.14.0 compiled with `--disable-gil` flag for Android ARM64 devices.
+This repository contains **pre-built binaries** of Python 3.14.0 compiled from **official CPython source code** with `--disable-gil` flag for Android ARM64 devices.
 This enables true multi-threaded parallelism in Python on Android.

+**Important:** These are NOT official Python.org binaries.
+Official Python 3.14 Android binaries do NOT include free-threading support.
+These binaries were custom-built from official source to enable no-GIL mode.

 ## Why Free-Threading?